rozelie/kenny/README.md

 `kenny` provides feature-rich clients to HTTP(s) APIs.

-# Why is it named `kenny`?
+# Why is it named "kenny"?

-Kenny is my cat's name.
+Kenny is my cat's name and I love him very much.

 ### Building and releasing your package